 A Week of Incredible Experiences at the Alberta Diabetes Institute

 Hands-on introduction into clinical research on energy metabolism and body composition with Dr. Carla Prado expanded the options and ideas taking fundamental research to the next step and towards patient care.
 Workshops on career planning by the University of Alberta's Career Center and Faculty of Graduate Studies and Research addressed the development of an Individual Career Development Plan, setting and achieving career goals and working in Canada.
-Nevertheless, meeting other students, thinking outside of the box and networking opportunities were supported during joint evening program and a visit to the Elk Island National Park for canoeing and hiking.
+Nevertheless, meeting other doctoral researchers, thinking outside of the box and networking opportunities were supported during joint evening program and a visit to the Elk Island National Park for canoeing and hiking.

-All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Center Munich.
+All this was made possible by Dr. Peter Light, the Alberta Diabetes Institute and the jont forces between the two excellent diabetes institutions at the University of Alberta and at Helmholtz Munich.